Crossing your fingers without assurance is not a good strategy

 You're gambling with regulatory compliance

-Sustainability reporting requirements are tightening globally, and regulators are placing greater scrutiny on the accuracy of ESG disclosures.
-Even where assurance is not yet mandatory, regulatory direction clearly points towards verification becoming a requirement.
+Sustainability reporting requirements are tightening globally, and regulators are increasing scrutiny of ESG disclosures.
+Even where assurance is not yet mandatory, regulatory direction points clearly towards verification becoming a requirement.

-Delaying independent assurance means building reporting systems and data processes without external validation.
-When assurance becomes mandatory, organisations often discover fundamental weaknesses in how data has been measured and reported.
+Delaying assurance means building reporting systems without external validation.
+When assurance becomes mandatory, organisations often discover weaknesses in how data has been measured and reported.

-Early adoption of independent verification helps ensure compliant processes are established from the outset, rather than requiring remediation of years of potentially non-compliant reporting.
+Early adoption of independent verification helps establish compliant processes from the outset, rather than requiring remediation of years of potentially non-compliant reporting.

 Internal teams have blind spots you can't see

-Internal teams are close to the data, processes and assumptions behind sustainability reporting.
-That proximity creates blind spots.
+Internal teams are too close to the data and assumptions behind sustainability reporting, which creates blind spots.

-Confirmation bias, organisational culture and pressure to present positive outcomes can influence how data is collected, calculated and disclosed, even with strong internal controls.
+Bias, organisational culture and pressure to present positive results can influence how data is collected and disclosed, even with strong controls.

-Independent verifiers bring fresh perspective, sector benchmarking experience and no stake in the outcome.
-They identify methodological errors, boundary inconsistencies, data gaps and calculation issues that internal teams often miss due to familiarity with their own systems.
+Independent verifiers bring an external perspective and no stake in the outcome.
+They identify methodological errors, boundary inconsistencies and data gaps that internal teams miss.

-Without external verification, organisations assume internal checks are sufficient.
-That assumption is often challenged only after public disclosure, when correction becomes far more difficult.
+Without external verification, organisations assume internal checks are sufficient – often discovering weaknesses only after public disclosure, when correction is far more difficult.

 A group of twelve business people seated around a large conference table in a modern office with large glass windows overlooking a cityscape.